Dearly Beloved: MCK tribute to Kenny Le May at his memorial in LA 4/23/16

 That’s what the news said.

-But his music, much like my memories of you, will continue to play on and on, until the break of dawn, loud and clear between my ears, whether on my iPhone or in my mind’s eye.
+But his music, much like my memories of you, will continue to play, on and on, till the break of dawn, loud and clear between my ears, whether on some headphones, or in my mind’s eye.

 True Legends Never Die.